 Parent share talents

-Parents share video of them reading, or doing an activity to be added to dojo would be tricky so maybe just youtube links would be best.
+In normal times there would be parents volunteering in school with reading, crafts and other things, an idea to allow this engagement to continue was that parents who have time and want to, could think about sharing videos of themselves reading, or doing an activity, or sharing their skills.
+To be added to dojo would be tricky so maybe just youtube links would be best.

 Any other business and Next Meeting